What is a the difference between a heat pump water heater and a standard water heater?

 Very much the same!

-It transfers heat from air surrounding the water heater.....to water inside the tank.
+Using a refrigerant compression/expansion cycle, it transfers heat from air surrounding the water heater.....to water inside the tank.

 I know what you might be thinking.